imCaoQuoc/Face_Mask_Detection_/README.md

 ### **INTRODUCTION**
 In the wake of the COVID-19 pandemic, face masks have become an essential part of our daily lives to prevent the spread of the virus.
 Automating the process of face mask detection can be crucial in ensuring compliance with safety guidelines in various settings such as public places, workplaces, and transportation.

 This project leverages two powerful deep learning models: Haar Cascade and MobileNet V2.
-Haar Cascade is a machine learning-based approach that can detect objects in images by analyzing the features present in the image.
+Haar Cascade is a machine learning-based approach that can detect faces in real-time by analyzing the features present in the image.
 MobileNet V2, on the other hand, is a lightweight convolutional neural network architecture known for its efficiency and accuracy in image classification tasks.

 Technologies I used:
   - [Pillow](https://pypi.org/project/Pillow/) to load an image.